TreyVanderpool/test_md/readme_how_to.md

         Mode: Basic and Query
         Request and Response
         Valid Values: Standard content type values. "text/\*" prefixed values control data conversion
-        This is a standard HTTP header but drives some functionality by the service.
+        This is a standard HTTP header but drives some functionality in the service.
         When a record being stored or retrieved is not to be translated between EBCDIC and ASCII, set the content type to anything other than text/\*.
 When a record being stored or retrieved is to be translated between EBCDIC and ASCII (text information accessible to all platforms), set the content type to text/\* (text/anything).
 All content type of text/\* will be translated between EBCDIC and ASCII on GET, POST, and PUT requests.

     - Authorization: @Basic Auth Mode@